dabwax/dabwax.github.io/_posts/2015-12-08-set-up-ruby-on-rails-mongodb-your-linux-machine.markdown

 date:   2015-12-08 10:40:51 -0200
 categories: ruby rails guide ayawaror
 ---
-You have so many ways to install the Ruby and the Rails gems.
+You have so many ways to install the *Ruby* and the *Rails* gems.

-I'll talk here about my preferred one: The [RVM](http://rvm.io/).
-Is a CLI which allows you to easily install, manage and work with multiple ruby environments.
+I'll talk here about my preferred one: The **[RVM](http://rvm.io/)**.
+Is a *CLI* which allows you to easily install, manage and work with multiple ruby environments.
 In this way, this tool makes the installation step pretty easy.

-This step-by-step works well on Ubuntu distro, but will work fine in any Linux distro.
+This step-by-step works well on *Ubuntu* distro, but will work fine in any Linux distro.

 * Install RVM:
 ```